Sep. 02, 2024

 Procedure

-Specify the include
+Specify the include or

-annotation, as shown below:
+@SpringBootTest annotation, as shown below:

-@RunWith(CamelSpringBootRunner.class) @SpringBootTest(classes = {MyApplication.class); properties = {"camel.springboot.java-routes-include-pattern=**/Foo*"}) public class FooTest {
+@RunWith(CamelSpringBootRunner.class) @SpringBootTest(classes = {MyApplication.class); properties = {"camel.springboot.java-routes-include-pattern=**/Foo*"}) public class FooTest {In the

-class, the include pattern is **/Foo*
+FooTest class, the include pattern is

-, which represents an Ant style pattern.
-Here, the pattern starts with a double asterisk, which matches with any leading package name. /Foo*
+**/Foo*, which represents an Ant style pattern.
+Here, the pattern starts with a double asterisk, which matches with any leading package name.

-means the class name must start with Foo, for example, FooRoute.
+/Foo* means the class name must start with Foo, for example, FooRoute.

 Run the test using the following maven command: